 The War of Winds was first seen online on April 26, 2004.
 The first pages were horrible.
 Truly horrible.
 Seriously.
 Some have been redone and are still horrible.
 Fortunately, half the fun of webcomics is looking at where you started vs. where you are.

 The comic is updated in full-color RGB mode in high-quality jpeg format.
 This comic is not and never was meant for print.
-Pages are not kept to any specific size and style changes frequently.
-I have a webcomic, not a print comic.
+Pages were not kept to any specific size and style changed frequently.
+It was an experiment.